ZMyricks/The-Yoga-Chatbot/README.md

 # The-Yoga-Chatbot

-A chatbot implementation all about Yoga using Python code.
+A chatbot that gives information about Yoga

+Written in Python code